Tetrix/bure/README.md

-# bure
+# Learn Math
-This is a bure game
+This is a simple math game written in python.
+Additional library: PyGame